 In order to calculate the claim to compensation, the patent proprietor or the holder of an exclusive licence is free to choose between three different methods of calculating compensation:

-In the course of asserting the specific level of compensation payable in the trial to establish the amount, which is a separate proceeding following on from the proceedings leading to the declaratory judgment, the claimant has a long time to choose the calculation method and can swap between the calculation methods.
+In the course of asserting the specific level of compensation payable in the trial to establish the amount, which is a separate proceeding following on from the proceedings leading to the declaratory judgment, the claimant has a long time to choose the calculation method and can swap between the calculation methods, by asserting these in a staggered (auxiliary) manner.

 2.2 Risk of perpetration for the first time